ronnyhartenstein/ronnyhartenstein.github.io/_posts/2016-01-10-benchmark-helloworld-in-phoenix-and-go.md

 ## NodeJS

-The source is the same than before, see  [source of  app.js](https://github.com/ronnyhartenstein/benchmarking-helloworld-http/blob/master/nodejs/app.js) on GitHub.
+Source is the same than before, see  [app.js](https://github.com/ronnyhartenstein/benchmarking-helloworld-http/blob/master/nodejs/app.js) on GitHub.

 The `wrk -t 4 -c 10 -d 30 http://127.0.0.1:8000/` result: